BODIES - BASIC ANATOMY AND PHYSIOLOGY

 Suns, which are also called stars, are a type of fine matter animal, but are listed separately because they do not resemble any other creature except a planetary.
 A sun, however, is a living being.

-Some of what are called suns or stars are actually man-made structures that resemble enormous gas burners.
-However, there also exist many living beings that function as suns.
+Some of what are called suns or stars are actually man-made structures that are just enormous gas burners.
+However, there also exist living beings that live inside suns.
+The heat of a sun does not damage a fine matter body.

 Essential features.
 The most essential feature of a sun is the ability to radiate light and warmth many millions of miles into space.
 Earth, for example, is about 93 million miles from its sun, on average.
 Yet the warmth of the sun penetrates its atmosphere easily and reaches the surface of the planet easily.